whizkydee/vscode-palenight-theme/README.md

 2. Search for `Palenight`, choose "Material Palenight Theme" by **whizkydee**
 3. Click **Install** to install it.
 4. Click **Reload** to reload the your editor
-5. File > Preferences > Color Theme > **Material Palenight Theme** or any of the variants listed;
+5. File > Preferences > Color Theme > **Material Palenight Theme** or any of the variants listed

 **There's also an [Atom version](https://atom.io/themes/material-palenight-syntax) of this theme created by [me](https://twitter.com/mrolaolu).**

 ## Variants

-* Material Palenight Theme for Operator Mono (if you the font installed)
+1. Material Palenight Theme for Operator Mono (if you the font installed)
-* Material Palenight Theme Italic
+2. Material Palenight Theme Italic

 ## Contributing